fa-krug/FreshRSS---Extensions/xExtension-InlineImages/README.md

 ## Performance Considerations

-- **Processing Time**: Image processing happens during feed refresh, which may slightly increase refresh time for feeds with many images
+- **Processing Time**: Image downloading happens during feed refresh, which may slightly increase refresh time for feeds with many images
 - **Database Size**: Base64-encoded images take approximately 33% more space than binary data.
 Large images can significantly increase your database size
-- **Memory Usage**: Image processing requires sufficient PHP memory.
+- **Memory Usage**: Ensure sufficient PHP memory is available.
 Adjust `memory_limit` in php.ini if you encounter issues

 ## Troubleshooting